han911976/han911976/README.md

 # WIP
 ### Hi there 👋

+> Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.  - Martin Fowler

 <!--
 **han911976/han911976** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.